AllegorithmicSAS/sat-scons/readme.md

 library.

-A full walk-through of SCons is out of the scope in this sample but for in-depth information go here [https://scons.org/].
+A full walk-through of SCons is out of the scope in this sample but for in-depth information go [here](https://scons.org/).
 Here we'll just cover some basic concepts.

 ### SConstruct